ddsky/spoonacular-api-clients/javascript/docs/RecipesApi.md

 let apiInstance = new SpoonacularApi.RecipesApi();
 let opts = {
-  'query': burger, // String | The (natural language) search query.
+  'query': "burger", // String | The (natural language) search query.
-  'cuisine': italian, // String | The cuisine(s) of the recipes.
+  'cuisine': "italian", // String | The cuisine(s) of the recipes.
 One or more, comma separated (will be interpreted as 'OR').
 See a full list of supported cuisines.
-  'excludeCuisine': greek, // String | The cuisine(s) the recipes must not match.
+  'excludeCuisine': "greek", // String | The cuisine(s) the recipes must not match.
 One or more, comma separated (will be interpreted as 'AND').
 See a full list of supported cuisines.
-  'diet': vegetarian, // String | The diet for which the recipes must be suitable.
+  'diet': "vegetarian", // String | The diet for which the recipes must be suitable.
 See a full list of supported diets.
-  'intolerances': gluten, // String | A comma-separated list of intolerances.
+  'intolerances': "gluten", // String | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
-  'equipment': pan, // String | The equipment required.
+  'equipment': "pan", // String | The equipment required.
 Multiple values will be interpreted as 'or'.
 For example, value could be \"blender, frying pan, bowl\".
-  'includeIngredients': tomato,cheese, // String | A comma-separated list of ingredients that should/must be used in the recipes.
+  'includeIngredients': "tomato,cheese", // String | A comma-separated list of ingredients that should/must be used in the recipes.
-  'excludeIngredients': eggs, // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
+  'excludeIngredients': "eggs", // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
-  'type': main course, // String | The type of recipe.
+  'type': "main course", // String | The type of recipe.
 See a full list of supported meal types.
   'instructionsRequired': true, // Boolean | Whether the recipes must have instructions.
   'fillIngredients': false, // Boolean | Add information about the ingredients and whether they are used or missing in relation to the query.
   'addRecipeInformation': false, // Boolean | If set to true, you get more information about the recipes returned.
   'addRecipeNutrition': false, // Boolean | If set to true, you get nutritional information about each recipes returned.
-  'author': coffeebean, // String | The username of the recipe author.
+  'author': "coffeebean", // String | The username of the recipe author.
   'tags': "tags_example", // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have.
   'recipeBoxId': 2468, // Number | The id of the recipe box to which the search should be limited to.
-  'titleMatch': Crock Pot, // String | Enter text that must be found in the title of the recipes.
+  'titleMatch': "Crock Pot", // String | Enter text that must be found in the title of the recipes.
   'maxReadyTime': 20, // Number | The maximum time in minutes it should take to prepare and cook the recipe.
   'minServings': 1, // Number | The minimum amount of servings the recipe is for.
   'maxServings': 8, // Number | The maximum amount of servings the recipe is for.
   'ignorePantry': false, // Boolean | Whether to ignore typical pantry items, such as water, salt, flour, etc.
-  'sort': calories, // String | The strategy to sort recipes by.
+  'sort': "calories", // String | The strategy to sort recipes by.
 See a full list of supported sorting options.
-  'sortDirection': asc, // String | The direction in which to sort.
+  'sortDirection': "asc", // String | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending).
   'minCarbs': 10, // Number | The minimum amount of carbohydrates in grams the recipe must have.
   'maxCarbs': 100, // Number | The maximum amount of carbohydrates in grams the recipe can have.
   'minProtein': 10, // Number | The minimum amount of protein in grams the recipe must have.